Want to be more efficient?

 Do Outsource: Social Media Content Creation

-Curating and creating content is something you can and should have someone else help you with because, generally, the likelihood is there are people that can convey your message quicker, faster, and clearer than you might be able to, especially if you’re not good at written content.
+Curating and creating content is something you can and should have someone else help you with because, generally, the likelihood is there are people that can convey your message quicker and clearer than you can, especially if you are not good at written content.

 Let the writers write for you.